 In the West and South, 44% to 47% of homeowners said they wouldn't be taking any steps to prevent winter damage, compared to just 26% of Midwesterners and 30% of Northeastern residents.

 However, the responses about actual winter damage suggested that the more relaxed attitude of Westerners and Southerners wasn't necessarily justified.
 When asked, homeowners in the West actually reported experiencing snow-related home damage at a higher rate (22%) than those in the Midwest (17%).
 Southerners weren't far behind (16%).

 The risk of spring flooding also seemed fairly similar across regions.
-When asked about flood damage caused by melting snows in the spring months, 17% of homeowners in Western states reported damage compared to just 14% of Midwesterners.
+When asked about flood damage caused by melting snow in the spring months, 17% of homeowners in Western states reported damage, compared to just 14% of Midwesterners.